 Since 2005, the CSU's ATI program has been working at the system and campus level to ensure that instructional/course materials are provided in accessible formats for all students.
 While this effort to improve digital equity and access dates back many years, this initiative has become even more important given the current realities of mostly remote instruction.
 For example, CSUSM saw a 2,227% increase in alternative content format downloads from 2018/19 to 2019/20, which is evidence of how much students utilize alternative formats when available, especially during COVID.
 While some students will provide faculty with DSS accomodations, others do not feel comfortable disclosing a disability and yet still benefit greatly from accessible content.

+Another option is for the campus community to transition to Microsoft Stream.
 Microsoft Stream offers additional capabilities (including automatic transcription and captioning) and integrates with the Microsoft Office Suite.